mongodb/docs/source/includes/warning-repair.rst

 .. warning::

+   During normal operations, only use the :dbcommand:`repairDatabase` command and wrappers including :method:`db.repairDatabase()` in the :program:`mongo` shell and :option:`mongod --repair`, to compact database files and/or reclaim disk space.
+Be aware that these operations remove and do not save any corrupt data during the repair process.

-   In general, if you have an intact copy of your data, such as would exist on a very recent backup or an intact member of a :term:`replica set`, **do not** use :dbcommand:`repairDatabase` or related options like :method:`db.repairDatabase()` in the :program:`mongo` shell or :option:`mongod --repair`.
-Restore from an intact copy of your data.
+   If you are trying to repair a :term:`replica set` member, and you have access to an intact copy of your data (e.g. a recent backup or an intact member of the :term:`replica set`), you should restore from that intact copy, and **not** use :dbcommand:`repairDatabase`.